Grubauer helps Avalanche beat Devils 3-0

+DENVER (AP) — The Colorado Avalanche needed somebody to step up to help their postseason hopes.
+They got two big performances before a crucial road trip.

-DENVER (AP) — Philipp Grubauer made 22 saves for his third shutout in his last five starts, and the Colorado Avalanche beat the New Jersey Devils 3-0 on Sunday.
+Philipp Grubauer made 22 saves for his third shutout in his last five starts, and the Avalanche beat the New Jersey Devils 3-0 on Sunday to end a two-game skid.

+“We need wins and that was a good step in the right direction,” Grubauer said.
+“We can’t hope for another team to lose for us to get in.
+We have to keep playing the right way.
+Every shift for every guy matters.”

 Tyson Barrie scored twice as Colorado (31-29-12) stayed in the mix for a second straight playoff appearance.
 Nathan MacKinnon scored his 37th goal and also had an assist to reach the 90-point mark for the second straight season.

 The Avalanche trail Arizona by four points for the second wild card in the Western Conference with 10 games to go.
-Colorado plays Minnesota and Dallas, two teams ahead in the wild-card standings, on the road in the next three days, and then hosts the Coyotes on March 29.
+Colorado plays Minnesota and Dallas on the road in the next three days, and then hosts the Coyotes on March 29.

 There are five teams within six points of the two wild-card slots out West.